adobe/aio-cli-plugin-auth/README.md

   label of the current configuration which can be set using the "aio auth ctx -s <label>" command.

-  Each set of properties in labeled Adobe IMS context configurations has configuration properties depending on the kind of access that is supported.
+  Each set of properties in a labeled Adobe IMS context configurations has configuration properties depending on the kind of access that is supported.
 The below example shows the configuration for OAuth2 based (graphical SUSI) login.